danielpaulus/quicktime_video_hack/README.md

 ```

 ## 4. Technical Docs/ Roll your own implementation

-Qvh without Gstreamer is stable.
-I ran it for 16 hours straight on parallel devices and it worked flawlessly.

 QVH probably does something similar to what `QuickTime` and `com.apple.cmio.iOSScreenCaptureAssistant` are doing on MacOS.
 I have written some documentation here [doc/technical_documentation.md](https://github.com/danielpaulus/quicktime_video_hack/blob/master/doc/technical_documentation.md)